 Piha Beach is a scenic black-sand surf beach on the rugged coast west of Auckland.
 It’s a popular spot for swimming, surfing, fishing, and picnicking.
 The beach is surrounded by cliffs making it a very picturesque location.
 In the hills surrounding the beach, there are several walking paths through the native forests where you can take a scenic hike in nature.

 Piha is one of the most famous beaches in New Zealand due to its close proximity to Auckland city.
-This beach is a famous surfing location, but there are specific areas reserved only for swimming.
+This beach is one of the famous surfing locations in New Zealand, but there are specific areas reserved only for swimming.
 Piha Beach is known for its big waves and strong currents, so it’s important to swim between the red and yellow flags that mark the safe swimming area.
 Surf lifesavers patrol the beach during the summer months, and there’s also a rescue helicopter on call if needed.

 You can also take surfing lessons on the beach.
 There are always plenty of teachers available on the coast who are willing to teach.
 After your surfing lesson, you can set up a picnic on the shore.
 There are plenty of shops nearby for you to grab sandwiches and drinks from!